Moving from Irving to Houston, TX

 Best movers from Irving to Houston

-Safeway Moving is our top-rated full-service pick for larger moves from Irving to Houston.
-With 14 years in the moving industry and service throughout Texas, they're a strong fit for intrastate moves of 251 miles.
+Safeway Moving is our best overall value pick for full-service moves from Irving to Houston.
+With 14 years in the moving industry, statewide service throughout Texas, and a 4.9 out of 5 stars moveBuddha rating, Safeway Moving handles intrastate moves of 251 miles with the logistics infrastructure most local operators can't match.

 Moving the reverse route?
 We've got you covered with our Houston to Irving guide.